configcat/docs/website/docs/advanced/code-references/azure-devops.md

 2. Get your selected [Config's ID](/docs/advanced/code-references/overview#config-id).

-3. Create a new, or open your existing `azure-pipelines.yml` file, and put the following <a target="_blank" href="https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema#job">job</a> into your jobs definition.
+3. Create a new, or open your existing `azure-pipelines.yml` file, and add the following <a target="_blank" href="https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema#job">job</a> to your jobs definition.
    Don't forget to replace the `PASTE-YOUR-CONFIG-ID-HERE` value with your actual Config ID.
    ```yaml
    - job: configcat_scan_and_upload